Sound quality plays a vital role in theatre production. Great actors and outstanding plays can’t engage the audience if the audio falls short.

 For Boundary Microphones:

-The diaphragm of the condenser mic should be placed parallel to the large enough surface it is mounted on so it picks up the vibration or the reflection of the sounds off the surface.
+The diaphragm of the condenser mic should be parallel to the large surface it’s mounted on.
+This alignment helps it pick up vibrations or sound reflections.